What is gaslighting?

-- In the idealisation stage the victim is whisked off their feet as the gaslighter projects an image of themselves as ideal partner they have been searching for.
+- In the idealisation stage: The victim is whisked off their feet.
+The gaslighter projects an image of themselves as the ideal partner they have been searching for.

-- The devaluation stage: the victim goes from being adored to being incapable of doing anything right.
-They put up with this as they want to return to the bliss of the idealisation phase and they cannot imagine someone who had been so kind can turn.
+- The devaluation stage: The victim goes from being adored to being incapable of doing anything right.
+They put up with this as they want to return to the bliss of the idealisation phase.
+They cannot imagine someone who had been so kind can turn on them.

-- The discard stage is the final chapter where the victim is dropped – this often happens simultaneously with the idealisation, or grooming, of the next victim.
+- The discard stage: This the final chapter where the victim is dropped.
+This often happens simultaneously with the idealisation, or grooming, of the next victim.

 8 Common Signs that you are being gaslighted and what to do about it.